websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 # Creating Thread and Heap Dumps

-When you are experiencing issues and need to troubleshoot the performance of your `liferay` service, you may need to take thread or heap dumps to help you or DXP Cloud Support optimize your instance or troubleshoot problems.
+When you are experiencing issues with your `liferay` service's performance, you may need to take thread or heap dumps to help you or DXP Cloud Support optimize your instance or troubleshoot problems.

 Whether you are generating thread or heap dumps, you must follow these steps to use them for troubleshooting: